-The purpose of the trust will be to maintain administrative and process oversight, whereas the purpose of the board will be to exercise independent judgment on substantive content issues.
-In practice, this means that the trustees will be responsible for the safeguarding of the assets in the trust, in addition to overseeing the annual review and approval of the board's budget.
+The purpose of the trust and the LLC will be to maintain administrative and process oversight, whereas the purpose of the board will be to exercise independent judgment on substantive content issues.
+In practice, this means that the trustees will be responsible for the safeguarding of the assets in the trust, and the managers will be responsible for overseeing the annual review and approval of the board's budget.

-2.2.1 Trust Assets
+2.2.1 Trust Assets Contributed to the LLC

-The trust will protect the funding and management of resources allocated to support the board's infrastructure and operations by reviewing and approving the annual operating budget of the board; reviewing and approving expenditures that may arise but are not included in this annual budget of the board; developing, approving, and implementing the investment strategy and allocation of the trust assets; and requesting additional funding from Meta to support the ongoing operations of the board, after conducting a review of the board.
-With the consent of the individual trustees, the corporate trustee will provide administrative and coordination support to ensure that the trust can carry out these duties.
+Without limiting the purpose of the trust as set out in the trust agreement, the trust contributes funds to the LLC, and the managers will protect the funding and management of resources allocated to support the board's infrastructure and operations by reviewing and approving the annual operating budget of the board; reviewing and approving expenditures that may arise but are not included in this annual budget of the board; developing, approving, and implementing the investment strategy and allocation of the trust assets contributed to the LLC.
+The individual trustees are responsible for requesting additional funding from Meta to support the ongoing operations of the board, after conducting a review of the operations of the LLC.
+As directed by the individual trustees, the corporate trustee will provide administrative support to ensure that the trust can carry out these duties.